bundabrg/GeyserLink/README.md

 so in such a way as to allow both a trusted setup and an untrusted setup.
 This could also potentially be a useful way for client side mods to implement better communication.
 It is the TCP/IP of PluginMessages.

-An example configuration could be a Geyser server connected to a Bungeecord server connecting to a Spigot server.
+An example configuration could be a Geyser proxy connected to a Bungeecord proxy connecting to a Spigot server.
 If all three servers are under the control of the same user then they can be configured to trust each other.
-However if the Geyser server is instead run by another user (for example someone connecting to a server using their own Proxy) then it will be untrusted but still be able to participate in communication where no trust is needed.
+Ff the Geyser server is instead run by another user (for example someone connecting to a server using their own Proxy) then it will be untrusted but still be able to participate in communication where no trust is needed.